Jenelle Evans’ Mother Barbara Speaks Out Against Son-In-Law Following Wedding Snub: ‘I’ve Been Crying’

 — The Ashley (@TheAshleysRR) September 24, 2017

-As fans of Teen Mom 2 already know, Jenelle Evans said back in August that she didn’t put her mom in the wedding guest list on account of their custody battle over her son Jace earlier this year, as reported by Bride.
+As fans of Teen Mom 2 already know, Jenelle Evans said back in August that she didn’t put her mom on the wedding guest list on account of their custody battle over her son Jace earlier this year, as reported by Bride.
 The judge eventually ruled that Jenelle can see her son every other weekend.

-Weeks before the wedding, Barbara told People magazine that she was hurt over her daughter’s decision not to invite her to the wedding.
+Weeks before the wedding, Barbara told People Magazine that she was hurt by her daughter’s decision not to invite her to the wedding.

 “I said for two hours I wanted him to care about me, talk to me about my mom situation,” Jenelle told a friend.
 “I don’t have a mom coming tomorrow, he has a mom.
 I want his attention.
 This is my house and he does not give a f**k.
 I’ve been crying all day.”